Associative bond swaps in molecular dynamics: Abstract

 \section{Abstract}

 We implement a three-body potential to model associative bond swaps, and release it as part of the HOOMD-blue software.
-The use of a three-body potential to model swaps has been proven to be effective and has recently provided useful insights into the mechanics and dynamics of adaptive network materials.
-It is elegant because it can be used in plain molecular dynamics simulations (no hybrid methods) and naturally represents typical physical aspects such as slip-bond behavior.
+The use of a three-body potential to model swaps has been proven to be effective and has recently provided useful insights into the mechanics and dynamics of adaptive network materials such as vitrimers.
+It is elegant because it can be used in plain molecular dynamics simulations without the need for topology-altering Monte Carlo steps, and naturally represents typical physical features such as slip-bond behavior.
 It is easily tunable with a single parameter to control the average swap rate.
-In the context of material science, our implementation is well suited for the study of smart materials such as vitrimers, that rely on associative bond swapping for their unprecedented properties.
-Here we show that any system modellable in HOOMD-blue, can easily be embellished with our swappable moieties.
+Here, we show how associative bond swaps can be used to speed up the equilibration of systems that self-assemble by avoiding traps and pitfalls, corresponding to long-lived metastable configurations.
+Our results demonstrate the possibilities of these swaps not only for modeling systems that are associative by nature, but also for increasing simulation efficiency in other systems that are modellable in HOOMD-blue.